DebabrataPal7/MORGAN/README.md

 <img src='Imgs/Fig4_AOL6.jpg' width='400' height='150'>

-To disentangle overlapping noise vectors that can produce adversarial outliers (pseudo-unknown samples) with equivalent feature representation to that of pseudo-known samples, we define AOL regularizer.
+In MORGAN, one generator with input as a high noise variance vector produces pseudo-unknown samples to enrich the open space.
+Similarly, another generator with input as a low noise variance vector produces pseudo-known samples to enrich the closed space.
+Then, to disentangle these adversarial outliers (pseudo-unknown samples) from pseudo-known samples, we define AOL regularizer.

 ## Prerequisites